Skip to content

 For many mothers, their midwife played a key role in their success with breastfeeding:

-Painful cracks Breastfeeding tips, checking for a proper latch
+• Sore nipples: care tips, checking for a proper latch.

-Concerns about the amount of milk Reassurance, weighing, and observing feedings
+• Concerns about milk supply: reassurance, weighing, and observing feedings.

-Return to work Tips for Continuing to Breastfeed
+• Returning to Work: Tips for Continuing to Breastfeed.

 To make breastfeeding a breeze every day, our Breastfeeding dresses let you breastfeed easily while staying stylish, whether at home or during your appointments with your midwife.